Skip to main content

 Next, it’s time to decide how you're going to engage with your audience.
 What type of content should you post?

-The image below shows which types of content are most effective on social media in 2023.
+The image below shows which content types are most effective on social media in 2023.

 Authentic and behind-the-scenes content can also be highly effective.
 And, of course, you should keep an eye on social media trends.
-For instance, to appeal to consumers in 2023, you can leverage short-form video content and technologies like augmented reality to provide interactive content.
+For instance, to appeal to consumers in 2023, you can leverage short-form video, meme marketing, and technology like augmented reality to provide interactive content.

-Nevertheless, you should always post with a plan.
+Nevertheless, your social media content management plan should define your content formats and types..
 Every piece of content you push out there should be linked to your objectives and be in line with your marketing funnel.
 Below, I’ll show you a few examples of what that looks like.

 During the awareness stage, your goal is to introduce your brand to a wider audience.
-This isn't the time for a hard pitch.
-So avoid overly promotional content.
-Instead, focus on educational content that relates to your customer’s pain points and interests and how you can answer their most common questions.
+This isn't the time for a hard pitch, so avoid overly promotional content.
+Instead, focus on optimizing your posts for social search and creating educational content that relates to your customer’s pain points and interests.

 For example, coffee brand Nespresso uses TikTok to share tutorials that you can essentially prepare with different brands of coffee.
 This way, they not only demonstrate how to use their products, but they focus on teaching their audience how to prepare drinks.